pnp/powershell/documentation/Add-PnPTeamsTab.md

 $teamsChannel = Get-PnPTeamsChannel -Team $groupId -Connection $conn | Where-Object {$_.DisplayName -eq "Test"}

-$teamsTab = Add-PnPTeamsTab -Team $groupId -Channel $teamsChannel -DisplayName "test1" -Type Custom -TeamsAppId "com.microsoft.teamspace.tab.planner" -Connection $conn -ContentUrl "https://tasks.office.com/tcwlv.onmicrosoft.com/Home/PlannerFrame?page=7&planId=$($PlannerPlan.Id)"
+$teamsTab = Add-PnPTeamsTab -Team $groupId -Channel $teamsChannel -DisplayName "My Tabs Name" -Type Planner -Connection $conn -ContentUrl "https://tasks.office.com/[MyTenant].onmicrosoft.com/Home/PlannerFrame?page=7&planId=$($PlannerPlan.Id)"

 ```

 Gets the existing Planner if one exists in the Group, otherwise creates a new.
 Adds a new bucket and creates a few new Tasks.
-Finally creates a Tab in the channel named "Test"
+Finally creates a Tab in the channel named "My Tabs Name"

 ## PARAMETERS